 2. Luigi for Complex Python Pipelines

-There are three benefits to Luigi:
+There are three main benefits to using Luigi:

-- Dependency management with stellar visualization
+- Dependency management with excellent visualization

-- Failure recovery via checkpoints
+- Failure recovery through the use of checkpoints

 - Command-line interface integration

-Facts About Luigi:
+Facts about Luigi:

 Recommended Reading: Building an ETL Pipeline in Python